tencentyun/qcloud-documents/api/视频服务/点播/视频点播相关接口/修改分类名_en.md

 ## 1. API Description

+This API (ModifyClass) is used to modify the category name.

 Domain:  vod.api.qcloud.com
-API name:  ModifyClass

-Modify the category name